 Orange Pi Win or Raspberry Pi 3?

 The Orange Pi Win is a very credible alternative.
 On paper, he has everything to please.
-Unlike other manufacturer models that ship up to 16Gb of eMMC memory, the Pi Win has a dedicated connector that will add compatible cards.
+Unlike other manufacturer models that ship up to 16Gb of eMMC memory, the Pi Win has a dedicated connector that will add compatible boards.
 Orange Pi adopts the same strategy as Odroid.
-For the moment no card is offered on the shop.
+For the moment no board is offered on the shop.
 The Allwinner A64 also supports LCD monitor support (LVDS 1366×768 @ 60fps), now there is a connector for LCD screen.

 Here is a small comparison table compared to Raspberry Pi 3.